-The new tutorial for the 2019 AAOS conference in Las Vegas, Nevada incorporated the feedback from the previous AAOS conference along with feedback identified through the numerous demos conducted with our clients.
+The new tutorial for the 2019 AAOS conference in Las Vegas, Nevada incorporated the feedback from the previous AAOS conference.
 Below is the first page of the storyboard for the new tutorial.
 It was attached to our updated Osso demo.
-The updated tutorial was designed in 1 week due to competing design needs on other projects and the need to be ready for development at the start of the new year.
+The updated tutorial was designed in 1 week due to competing design needs on other projects and the need to be ready for development at the start of the 2019 new year.

 The tutorial was well received at the 2019 AAOS Conference.
 Several work items came out of the event, but far fewer crucial changes compared to work following the 2018 AAOS Conference.
 The tutorial is currently used in Osso VR’s demo experience shown to potential customers as well helping current customers to successfully on board with Osso’s content.